Superfudge: Plot

 At the beginning of this book, the Hatcher family has a new baby daughter.
 They make a temporary move from New York City to Princeton, New Jersey.
 This new addition, named Tamara Roxanne, is known as "The Baby" for some time in the book.

 Peter is 11 years old and is in 6th grade.
 His 5-year-old brother, Fudge (who is in kindergarten), becomes extremely jealous of his new sister, who earns the nickname "Tootsie" from their mother Anne's cute-speak and their grandmother Muriel's favorite old song.

 Peter deals with the fallout from Fudge's various problems; one of these involves his anger with his teacher who refuses to address him using his nickname.
-In the course of his temper tantrum, kicks her in the shin in front of the class.
+In the course of his temper tantrum, he kicks her in the shin in front of the class.

 In another incident, Fudge attempts to get rid of Tootsie.
 As he has previously, he continues to try to insinuate himself into Peter's activities, especially with Peter's new friend, Alex Santo.
 In the end, the Hatchers decide to move back to New York City, a decision brought on by Tootsie's first word, "yuck", which she learns while undergoing a diaper change by Peter.

-Peter and Fudge insist that they do not need a sister, much less a baby; however, their father makes it clear they have no choice, noting, "You may as well be used to the idea".
+Peter and Fudge insist that they do not need a sister, much less a baby.
+However, their father makes it clear they have no choice, noting, whether they need it or not, they are getting a baby brother or sister.
+And he lets them know they "might as well be used to the idea".
 Part of the book deals with Fudge's understanding that he has now become the middle child, rather than the baby of the family.